jhs2jhs/WebDownloadJobsManage/README.md

 2. http://localhost:8080/web_jobs/jobs_get?client_id=dtc&client_job_request_count=10&job_target=appid_to_asin to get a list jobs.
 3.

+we only need one sever, with automatically add jobs, or manage the db operation. we need multiple client, each client is for each job, so need to have utility files.

 ## Development Environment setting up:
 1. to install mongodb on server: http://docs.mongodb.org/manual/installation/ , better to install with package manager, like brew